 If you do not yet have a navigation bar, I would definitely recommend you get one implemented as soon as you can.
 The easier your site is to navigate, the more people you’ll find that will go into deeper pages of your site.

 Try to use catchy headlines and use relevant content.
 This will surely help you reduce your bounce rate.
 Be short and to the point.
 Make sure your page is worth reading and don’t publish content that can be found elsewhere.
-Try to stand out.
+Try your best to stand out from the competition.

-By applying the four tips above, you will definitely be able to reduce your bounce rate and increase conversions for your site.
+By applying the four tips above, you will be able to reduce your bounce rate and increase conversions from your website.
 Generally speaking, the lower your bounce rate, the more successful your website will be.